 Cons:

 If you’re looking for a spray bottle that’s functional, but still easy on the eyes, this little bottle is a terrific option.
 Like the other bottles listed here, it’s ergonomically designed and offers continuous spraying.
-The bottle also comes in several colors and patterns, including a refreshing wave pattern.

 This is a small and portable bottle that can easily be carried around with you.
 Although this bottle sprays a fine mist, it will spray endlessly once the button is pressed, which makes it easy to cover large areas.